oberonamsterdam/react-api-data/api.md

 ### `Actions`

-Actions.
-These do not need to be dispatched.
+Perform actions on any configured endpoint.
+These actions do not need to be dispatched.

 **Properties**